nathanaelcunningham/qbittorrent/README.md

-# qBittorrent Client Library for Go
+# qBittorrent Go Client Library

 A Go client library for interacting with the [qBittorrent](https://www.qbittorrent.org/) Web API.
-This package provides a simple and efficient way to manage torrents programmatically using Go.

 ## Features